xerocopy/advent_of_code_2022/README.md

 # advent_of_code_2022
-This is the repository to crack cahllenges in advent of code of 2022
+This is the repository to crack challenges in advent of code of 2022

 day 1: Calorie Counting